neo4j-devtools/relate/packages/cli/docs/environment.md

   $ relate environment:open

 OPTIONS
-  -E, --environment=environment  Environment to run the command against -L, --log                      If set, log the path instead
+  -L, --log                      If set, log the path instead -e, --environment=environment  [default: default] Name of the environment to run the command against

 ALIASES
   $ relate env:open